REORIENTATION OF CONSCIOUSNESS

 In order to awaken from this “delusional dream world,” one has to consciously recognize: that there is another reality in this life which can be accessed; this reality is present here and now; in order to experience this reality one must “turn-off” the external world.
 Turning off the world is as easy as sitting down, relaxing, closing the eyes and getting quiet within.
 Someone who is unfamiliar with this awakening to internal reality will find that the challenge is maintaining the quietness.
-Actually, this new awareness is the first awakening – it is the recognition of how noisy and undisciplined is the “chattering mind” of the ego-personality.
+Actually, this new awareness is the first awakening – it is the recognition of how noisy and undisciplined is the “chattering mind” of the ego-persona.
 This is an important first step, a major success, and a critical time to make a commitment to continue this journey; your life and soul depends on it!

 Making such a commitment means making the decision to enter the Way of Life as explained to us by Jesus Christ.
 Remember, Jesus did not come into this world to teach us a religion, but he showed us how to live, how to love and how to be.
-Religions provide us with a framework of morals and beliefs, and the Bible provides us with the teachings of Christ, but to experience the reality of these teachings, we must get control of the noisy and willful ego-personality and learn how to properly manage the unruly desires and impulses of the physical body.
+Religions provide us with a framework of morals and beliefs, and the Bible provides us with the teachings of Christ, but to experience the reality of these teachings, we must get control of the noisy and willful ego-persona and learn how to properly manage the unruly desires and impulses of the physical body.
 Christ tells us that the Kingdom of Heaven is within and to experience this sublime state of Light, one must learn how to be quiet, still and peaceful within.
 In this serenity, we can experience the kind of self-knowledge which comes from communion with Christ and internalizing an understanding of the Holy Trinity.

 Internal and External Perceptions